Clustered planarity testing revisited: Counterexample on three clusters

 \subsection{Proof of Theorem~\ref{thm:counter}}

-For every odd integer $r>1$, we construct an even drawing of a monotone cyclic-clustered cycle with winding number $r$, which is a counterexample to the variant of the Hanani--Tutte theorem for 3-clustered graphs (and for cyclic-clustered graphs in general).

 For simplicity of the description, we draw the graph on a cylinder, represented by a rectangle with the left and right side identified.
-Figure~\ref{obr_6_counter} shows a drawing of the counterexample with winding number $3$.

 Let $r\ge 3$ be an odd integer and let $k\ge 3$.
 Our counterexample is a drawing of a monotone cyclic-clustered cycle with $kr$ vertices and $k$ clusters.
+The corresponding curve consists of $kr+1$ periods of an appropriately scaled graph of the sinus function winding $r$ times around the cylinder, where the vertices mark the beginning of $kr$ of the periods.
 We can describe the curve representing the cycle analytically as a height function $f(\alpha)=\sin\left( \frac {kr+1}{r}\alpha\right)$ on a vertical cylinder (whose axis is the $z$-axis) taking the angle as the parameter.
 The vertices of the cycle are at points $\left(i\frac{2r}{kr+1}\pi, 0\right)$, where $i=0,\ldots, kr-1$, and the clusters are separated by vertical lines at angles $\frac{2ri+1}{kr+1}\pi$, for $i=0,\ldots k-1$; see Figure~\ref{obr_6_counter}.
 By the result of Cortese et al.~\cite{CDibPP05_cycles}, the cyclic-clustered cycle is not c-planar when $r>1$.